siara-cc/Shox96_Arduino_lib/README.md

 ## Screenshots

 The example provided with this library allows you to enter a string and see how much compression can be achieved.
-In general compression utilities such as `zip`, `gzip` do not compress short strings well and often expand them.
+In general, compression utilities such as `zip`, `gzip` do not compress short strings well and often expand them.
 They also use lots of memory which makes them unusable in constrained environments like Arduino.

 ![](ss_compress_ss.png?raw=true)